git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 covers in technical detail the responsibilities of the shell.

 When it comes to shells and operating systems: each distro or group does their own darn thing.
-On most Linux distributions and MacOS, you'll typically be dropped into Bash.
+On most Linux distributions and macOS, you'll typically be dropped into Bash.
 That's because it's what Apple decided to use as a *default shell* for users.